fire1ce/DDNS-Cloudflare-Bash/README.md

 2. Select Create Custom Token
 3. Provide the token a name, for example, `example.com-dns-zone-readonly`
 4. Grant the token the following permissions:
-   - Zone - DNS - Read
+   - Zone - DNS - Edit
 5. Set the zone resources to:
    - Include - Specific Zone - `example.com`
 6. Complete the wizard and use the generated token at the `CLOUDFLARE_API_TOKEN` variable for the container